Gas Turbine Coatings Engineered for Durability and Performance

 Eco-Conscious Process

-Water-based binders and low waste make LSR™ a safer, REACH-compliant alternative to legacy coatings.
+Water-based binders and minimal waste make LSR™ a safer, REACH-compliant, and environmentally responsible alternative to legacy coatings.

 Do APS coatings need to be stripped before repair?

 Yes.
-Air Plasma Spray (APS) coatings must be removed before any heat treatments or life-extension repairs can be performed.
-Stripping the APS ensures the base alloy can properly withstand the required temperatures and allows for optimal bonding of the new LSR™ coating.
+Air Plasma Spray (APS) coatings must be fully removed before any heat treatment or life-extension repair can take place.
+Stripping the APS coating ensures the base alloy can properly tolerate diffusion temperatures and allows for optimal bonding of the new LSR™ aluminide coating.

 Why isn’t a mini tip repair always possible?